nordic-institute/X-Road-development/WORKFLOW.md

 ## 20 Testing

 20.1.
-Tests are maintained in in the `nordic-institute/X-Road` main repository.
+Tests are maintained in the `nordic-institute/X-Road` main repository.
 Changes related to tests follow this workflow policy.